PSySpinner/Lazy-CTF/README.md

 - **Auto-Nmap Scans**: No more manual Nmap commands.
 The script automatically initiates your first Nmap scan on thr target IP address and organizes the results in 'scans/nmap.'

+- **Sreps.md File**: The script will also create a steps.md file in the Steps directory, this is great if you use Obsidian and want to immediately start writing down the steps that you take on the CTF chalange

 ## Usage

 1. Clone this repository to your local machine